- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 When has anything I have ever written fall into this category?
 I will wait for a quote where I stated anything like this.

-Is Hasso Plattner’s and SAP’s Marketing of Hasso Plattner’s Fake PhD a Conspiracy Theory?
+Is Hasso Plattner’s and SAP’s Marketing of Hasso Plattner’s Fake Ph.D. a Conspiracy Theory?

 SAP routinely makes exaggerated claims in a variety of dimensions, and they do so because of financial motivations.
 Not every contradiction of these claims qualifies as a conspiracy theory.
 Bärbel Winkler seems to have comingled the terms “conspiracy theory” with the term fact checking.

-In Bärbel Winkler’s mind, anything that disagrees with the official story presented by SAP is as a conspiracy theory.
+In Bärbel Winkler’s mind, anything that disagrees with the official story presented by SAP is a conspiracy theory.

 Is SAP’s Contradiction of Oracle’s Claims Around the Autonomous Database a Conspiracy Theory?

-Let us take a look at the article by SAP in Forbes in Forbes Allows SAP to Vent Against the Oracle Autonomous Database for Money, in this article SAP disputes Oracle’s claims about the Autonomous database (which we happen to agree with SAP as we covered in the article How Real is Oracle’s Autonomous Database?).
+Let us take a look at the article by SAP in Forbes in Forbes Allows SAP to Vent Against the Oracle Autonomous Database for Money.
+In this article SAP disputes Oracle’s claims about the Autonomous database (which we happen to agree with SAP as we covered in the article How Real is Oracle’s Autonomous Database?).
 However, is the fact that SAP states that Oracle’s claims about the autonomous database a conspiracy theory?
 If not, why not?
-Doesn’t it contradict the official claim by Oracle, could we not say that SAP is peddling in conspiracy theories — at least if we apply the definition of a conspiracy theory as proposed by Bärbel Winkler.
+Doesn’t it contradict the official declaration by Oracle, could we not say that SAP is peddling in conspiracy theories — at least if we apply the definition of a conspiracy theory as proposed by Bärbel Winkler.

-Given this line of reasoning couldn’t one say that any position that disagrees with our position is also a conspiracy theory, with the term conspiracy theory being nothing more than an ad hominem rather than a legitimate claim against a contention?
+Given this line of reasoning, couldn’t one say that any position that disagrees with our position is also a conspiracy theory, with the term conspiracy theory being nothing more than an ad hominem rather than a legitimate claim against a contention?
 How can SAP say that Oracle has exaggerated what Oracle’s autonomous database is capable of, doesn’t this imply a conspiracy on the part of Oracle?
 Isn’t any contradiction of an official claim require the creation of a conspiracy theory?

 More Emotive Language than Say…..Bill McDermott?

 Bärbel Winkler spends much more time either associating the article with fake news and talking about a mystery bias (which she can’t prove or even guess to the source) rather than addressing the facts presented in the article.
-I personally found Bärbel Winkler writing style very boring.
+I found the Bärbel Winkler writing style very dull.
 And it could probably be improved by the use of some emotion.
 However, I did not let this factor into my analysis of the content.
 I don’t care much about the writing style, because my focus is the content.
 And this is not a debate around writing styles.
-But furthermore, does Bärbel Winkler actually have a problem with emotion in language?
+But furthermore, does Bärbel Winkler have a problem with emotion in language?